tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/2/LessonPlan.md

 Offer the following tips:

-* The presentation of any project should flow like a story.
-The narrative should begin by presenting the problem, hint at the potential solution, detail the steps needed to resolve the issue, and end with the resolution of the problem.
+* The project presentation should flow like a story, with a clear narrative arc: present the problem, hint at the solution, detail the steps needed to resolve the issue, and end with the resolution of the problem.

 In other words:

   1. What problem does the app attempt to solve?